-:SYSTem:PRINter:TYPe <PredefExpr> Syntax

-Parameters PredefExpr is one of the following predefined expressions: OFF | PCL.

-This command set the printer type for a hardcopy of the display.
-At the Command moment, only PCL capable printer like HP Laserjet are supported.
+Syntax :SYSTem:PRINter:TYPe <predefexpr></predefexpr> Parameters ${\tt PredefExpr}$ is one of the following predefined expressions: OFF $ {\tt PCL}.$ Default is OFF.
+Command This command set the printer type for a hardcopy of the display.
+At the moment, only PCL capable printer like HP Laserjet are supported.
 The printer has to be connected to the serial port (normaly with a RS232/Centronics converter), therefore remote control of printer output is only possible via TCP/IP.
-The serial interface has to be set to the maximum possible baudrate of the printer/converter with command SYSTem: COMMunicate: SER: BAUDrate.
-The output to the printer is started with command
+The serial interface has to be set to the maximum possible baudrate of the printer/converter with command SYSTem:COMMunicate:SER:BAUDrate.
+The output to the printer is started with command HCOPy[:IMMediate].
+Query Reads and returns the current setting.
+Example :SYSTem:PRINter:TYPe PCL :SYSTem:PRINter:TYPe?

-HCOPy[:IMMediate].

-Reads and returns the current setting.
-Query

-:SYSTem:PRINter:TYPe PCL Example

-:SYSTem:PRINter:TYPe?
 Returns the following string: "PCL"